77YQ77/scBIT/README.md

 ```

 ### Usage
-You may find the introduction to run the codes for each stage once you open corresponding folders.
+You may find the introduction to run the codes for each stage once you open the corresponding folders.